Okipa/laravel-brickables/README.md

 ### Update a content brick

-Just update your content brick as you would fo for any other Eloquent model instance :
+Just update your content brick as you would fo for any other Eloquent model instance:

 ```php
 $brick->update(['content', 'Another text']);